New Jersey Possession of Child Pornography Defense Attorneys

 Our Sex Crimes Defense Firm Includes Former County Prosecutors That Are Certified Criminal Trial Attorneys That Have Handled Countless Child Pornography Charges in NJ

-File sharing networks used to view, store and possess child pornography can lead to charges under 2C:24-4b.There are very few criminal charges in New Jersey that impact someone like possession of child pornography.
-A conviction for downloading, viewing or otherwise possessing child pornography can land you in prison for years and also results in a criminal record that the public is prone to view as an indicator of pedophilia.
-Dire consequences such as these make it imperative for someone charged with possession with child pornography to hire a NJ criminal lawyer who is skilled in defending these types of charges.
+There are very few criminal charges in New Jersey that impact someone like possession of child pornography.
+A conviction for downloading, viewing, or otherwise possessing child pornography can land you in prison for years and also result in a criminal record that the public is prone to view as an indicator of pedophilia.
+Dire consequences such as these make it imperative for someone charged with possession of child pornography to hire a New Jersey criminal lawyer who is skilled in defending these types of charges.

-Contact our office at 1-877-322-2865 for a immediate free consultation with one of our attorneys.
+Contact our office at 877-534-7338 for an immediate free consultation with one of our attorneys.

 Child Pornography Possession Charges in New Jersey

 • How Does The Prosecutor Prove This Offense?
 There are four (4) elements that must be established to prove a possession or viewing of child pornography offense.
-The accused must: (1) possess, view or control; (2) items depicting the sexual exploitation or abuse of a child; and (3) the conduct must be knowing.
+The accused must: (1) possess, view, or control; (2) items depicting the sexual exploitation or abuse of a child; and (3) the conduct must be known.
 Please note that there is no requirement that the defendant know the child was under 18, only that the depiction is actually child pornography.

 • Does Someone Have To Register Under Megan’s Law?
-If the conviction involves possession of more than 100,000 images (i.e. first-degree crime) or at least 1,000 images but less than 100,000 (i.e. second-degree crime), the offender is required to register under Megan’s Law.
+If the conviction involves possession of more than 100,000 images (i.e., first-degree crime) or at least 1,000 images but less than 100,000 (i.e., second-degree crime), the offender is required to register under Megan’s Law.
 A third-degree crime for possession or viewing of child pornography does not result in sex offender registration.

 • Can I Be Convicted If I Honestly Thought The Child Was An Adult?
 It is not a defense that the accused lacked knowledge that the victim was under 18 or that he/she reasonably believed that the victim was at least 18.